Happy Head vs. Hims

 In more recent years, scientific advancements have led to new drugs that can stop hair loss and even regrow lost hair, and numerous telemedicine companies have cropped up to offer access to those treatments online.

-Happy Head and Hims are two such companies that offer oral and topical medications, alongside supplements and hair care products, to fight hair loss in men and women.
+Happy Head and Hims are two of the top companies that offer oral and topical medications, alongside supplements and hair care products, to fight hair loss in men and women.
 But which company offers the better solution for you?
-Our team has spent years evaluating both.
-We’ll delve into detailed comparisons throughout this page, but for those in a hurry, our overall conclusion is that most people in 2024 are better off with Hims.
+Our team has spent years evaluating both, along with many of their competitors.
+We’ll delve into detailed comparisons throughout this page, pitting these two against one another directly.

 Our 2024 recommendation